 India is a secular country, meaning the government keeps its distance from religion.
 However, it is also a very diverse nation.
-It is home to a population of Hindus, Muslims, Christians, Parsis, Buddhists and Jews.
+People from major religions, like Hindus, Muslims, Christians, Sikhs, Jains, Parsis, Buddhists, Jews, etc., live here.

-Religion plays a vital role on all social, economic and cultural fronts.
-So, the government is bound to regulate and interfere in religion to maintain peace and order in society.
+Religion plays a vital role on all social, economic, and cultural fronts.
+So, the government is bound to regulate and interfere in the realm of religious coherence to maintain peace and order in society.
 However, it should do so while preserving the secular ideals of the country and the religious freedom guaranteed by the Constitution.

 What Are Religious Institutions?